PARIS — Claude Pompidou, the former first lady of France and a regular at the couture shows, died Tuesday at her home in Paris. She was 94.

-Her eponymous foundation, which aids the elderly and handicapped, did not indicate the cause of death; however, it is understood she had recently sustained a fall.
+Her eponymous foundation, which aids the elderly and handicapped, did not indicate the cause of death.
+It is understood, however, that she had recently sustained a fall.

-“She was so sweet,” said designer Karl Lagerfeld.
-“She was tall, slim and elegant, so fashion was not a stranger to her.
-I must say she looked good in Chanel, and in her bold Cardin dresses, too.”
+"She was so sweet," said Karl Lagerfeld.
+"She was tall, slim and elegant, so fashion was not a stranger to her.
+I must say, she looked good in Chanel, and in her bold Cardin dresses, too."

 Lagerfeld said he was invited to dinner at her home recently, and Pompidou wore a long, navy wool crepe dress with flat shoes.
 "She was the chicest person there," he said.

-The widow of former French President Georges Pompidou - who died in office on April 2, 1974 – Pompidou made strong fashion statements in the Sixties, wearing trouser suits and adopting avant-garde designers like André Courrèges and Pierre Cardin.
-She also was a major proponent of modern art, championing the construction of the museum in Paris that bears her surname.
+The widow of former French president Georges Pompidou — who died in office on April 2, 1974 — Pompidou brought a modern, less rigid image to the Elysée Palace with her penchant for abstract art, contemporary furniture and cutting-edge clothes.
+She made strong fashion statements in the Sixties, adopting avant-garde designers like André Courrèges and Pierre Cardin.

 Services are set for Friday at the Eglise Saint-Louis en l'Ile.